jspotten/cs324-labs/11b-hw-iomultiplex/README.md

      bytes sent by the client?
 Do not include the event triggered by the incoming client connection, before data was sent.

- 12. How many total bytes have been echoed back to the client at this point?
+ 12. How many total bytes have been read from the socket and echoed back to the client at this point?

 Type "bar" in the "client" pane where `nc` is running.
 Then press "Enter".
 This sends four additional bytes to the server ("bar" plus newline).